danjwait/mHST/docs/fprimeNotes.md

 Header information is empty, client GUI_ exiting.
 Closed GUI_ connection.
 ```
-Not sure about the ports; checking [this write up](https://docs.microsoft.com/en-us/windows/wsl/networking) from WSL, tried setting up ports to WSL
+Not sure about the ports; checking [this write up](https://docs.microsoft.com/en-us/windows/wsl/networking) for WSL2, tried setting up ports to WSL:

-## Working version of this
 ### Allow the port on the host
-Need to open port on the host; in admin terminal on Windows OS machine:
+Need to open port on the host; in admin terminal on Windows OS machine, enable the port:
 ```
 netsh advfirewall firewall add rule name= "open port 50000" dir=in action=allow protocol=TCP localport=50000
 ok.
 ```
 ### Connect the host OS to the WSL2 instance
-Need to connect the WSL2 IP to the host Windows IP:
+Need to connect the ports between WSL2 IP to the host Windows IP, per the WSL2 networking notes linked above:
 ```
 netsh interface portproxy add v4tov4 listenport=50000 listenaddress=0.0.0.0 connectport=50000 connectaddress=<WSL2 IP Address>
 ```
-Where the `<WSL2 IP Address>` is found on the WSL2 OS with `~$ ip addr | grep eth0`
+Where the `<WSL2 IP Address>` is found on the WSL2 OS via the command `~$ ip addr | grep eth0` per the WSL2 networking notes linked above.
 ### Start the GDS
 I started the GDS w/o specifying the IP address:
 ``` /02_Projects/fprime/Ref$ fprime-gds -g html -n --dictionary build-artifacts/raspberrypi/dict/RefTopologyAppDictionary.xml```

 ### Start the application on the target
-Start the app on the target with the Windows host IP address and the port
+Start the app on the target with the Windows host IP address and the port (not the WSL2 IP address)
 ```
 pi@raspberrypi:~ $ sudo ./Ref -a <host IP Address> -p 50000
 Hit Ctrl-C to quit